 As for another reason and a firm one as well that of the rosy average placements, he never found the courage the utter it.
 For it is noble to spend lakhs to learn how to make better power point presentations and enhance your communication skills but it is a sin to even think of recouping this investment with a well paying job.

 A year later , his account emptied, all those dreams of buying a swanky tablet and a cool sports bike staying dreams he didn't know what he had gained from all this except another shot at a slightly better routine job nor did he have the answer to ‘Why MBA’.

-His latest on InsideIIM-
+John Doe's latest on InsideIIM-